hqbao000101/Resolution/README.md

-# Resolution
+# Revolution

-Landing page for Resolution Project
+Landing page for Revolution Project
 -- A front-end practice project
 -- Only use HTML, CSS and JS